-You may have heard about Google analytics announcement last week that they are making big changes next year, although they are positive and forward-looking, it is definitely something you need to know about and plan for in the coming months.
+You may have heard about Google analytics announcement that they are making big changes next year, although they are positive and forward-looking, it is definitely something you need to know about and plan for in the coming months.
 Universal Analytics (the current version of analytics) properties will stop tracking new hits on 1 July 2023.
-Google Analytics 4 is going to become the new analytics platform, the transition may be daunting, but don’t fear, this guide will help alleviate some of the worries.
+Google Analytics 4 is becoming the new analytics platform, the transition may seem daunting, but don’t fear, this guide will help alleviate some of the worries.

 So why Google is making such a big change in its analytics platform?

 In the words of the Director of Product Management, the current “measurement methodology is quickly becoming obsolete” as it was anchored in “desktop web, independent sessions and more easily observable data from cookies.”
 Google Analytics 4 will address the evolving measurement methodologies, organisations will need this to be able to effectively interpret data going forward.
 Without this update, organisations could be missing out on essential insights, this could detriment your business.

 Due to the current trends in consumer privacy, Google is moving away from relying only on cookie-based tracking and had added additional controls to collect less personal data in some markets.

 GA4 is able to track more flexibly across more platforms.
 For example, it can include activity inside of mobile apps whereas Universal Analytics cannot.
 It also better reflects a customer’s lifecycle as they visit across your properties and make return visits.

 With new machine learning, you can generate sophisticated predictive insights into user behavior and conversions, creating new audiences of users likely to purchase which can be used to target Google ads.

 A good moment to take stock of your measurement plan?

 With this change, and with the need to set up any custom goals and events again, now is a good time to reassess your measurement needs.
 Are you focusing on and reporting the correct metrics?
 Are there other metrics that would provide insight or better reflect your organisations' goals?